foolin/golem-lang/tools/docs/md/tour.md

 println('c: ', c) // x is changed here too!
 ```

-If there are any duplicated keys in the structs passed in to 'merge()', then the
+If there are any duplicated keys in the structs passed in to `merge()`, then the
 value associated with the *last* such key is used.

 Note in the above example that if you change a value in one of the structs passed
-in to merge(), the value changes in the merged struct as well.
+in to `merge()`, the value changes in the merged struct as well.
 That is because the
 all three structs actually share a common set of fields.
 We will see in the next section
 that this behaviour can be quite useful.